Judge Dredd (1995 video game)

-Judge Dredd is a side-view action video game released for the Super NES, Mega Drive/Genesis, Game Gear and Game Boy originally released in 1995.
-The game is based on the 1995 film Judge Dredd, which was itself an adaption of the Judge Dredd strip from 2000AD.
+Judge Dredd is a side-view action video game released for the Super NES, Mega Drive/Genesis, Game Gear and Game Boy, originally released in 1995.
+The game is based on the 1995 film Judge Dredd, which was itself an adaptation of the Judge Dredd strip from 2000AD.

+The game was released on Steam and ZOOM Platform as Judge Dredd 95 by Throwback Entertainment.
+It was delisted by its publisher on January 1, 2023, a move that was criticized by ZOOM Platform.

 Gameplay

 The game features run and gun gameplay with a variety of weapons.
 The player is given a choice to either execute criminals or arrest them.

 Levels range from the major futuristic city known as Mega-City One, a prison in a post-nuclear wasteland, ruins and a showdown with the rogue Judge Rico Dredd.

 Plot

 In the 22nd century, everybody lives in the urban areas of the world.
 Police officers and lawyers have been abolished and only the Judges are in complete control of human society.
 One of them, Judge Dredd, must pursue the renegade Judge Rico and Mega-City's most dangerous criminals.
 Eventually, Dredd defeats Rico and wins a final battle with the Dark Judges to rescue Mega-City.